Step 1: Sign Up

 Step 2: Bookshelf

 When you login to Amazon KDP you will start in the "Bookshelf".
 The Bookshelf gives you two publishing options: Kindle eBook and Paperback (see screen shot below).
-The best practice is to publish both e-book and paperback and link them together on Amazon.
+The best practice is to publish both e-book and paperback and link them together so that customers can choose the electronic version or paperback.
 Your digital e-book will be available worldwide.
-However, printed paperbacks are limited to 7 countries and not Australia at this time.
+However, printed paperbacks and print on demand are limited to a few countries, including Australia.

 Step 3: eBook